If any of this information is out of date or if the links are not redirecting properly please let us know by leaving a comment below.

 If your child is already attending a Mississippi public school you must officially withdraw them in order to homeschool.
 First send in this Withdrawal Letter to notify your child’s school that you will be making the transition, then contact your county’s attendance officer for a certificate of enrollment form.
 You can withdraw your child at any time in the school year to begin homeschooling.

 The Mississippi Homeschool Law does not require you to meet any specific qualifications.
-You must simply by the parent, guardian, or custodian of any child that you homeschool.
+You must simply be the parent, guardian, or custodian of any child that you homeschool.

-The Mississippi Homeschool Law requires you to teach a minimum of 180 days/year.
+The Mississippi Homeschool Law does not require you to homeschool a specific amount of days/year.

-The Mississippi Homeschool Law does not require you to teach a specific list of required subjects.
+The Mississippi Homeschool Law does not require your child to study a specific list of required subjects.

 The Mississippi Homeschool Law does not require you to keep records of your homeschooling.